yangzhao917/Hacker/README.md

 `disqus_shortname`: your disqus site shortname.

 `googleTrackId`: your Google Analytics ID, Hacker will not use Google Analytics if it's empty.
+`baiduTrackId`: your Baidu Analytics ID, Hacker will not use Baidu Analytics if it's empty.

 ### Enable Categories and Tags pages
 Categories Page: run `hexo new page categories`，then modify the generated file `source/categories/index.md`：